-Unlike some villages, Frankfort isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Frankfort are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Frankfort is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Frankfort is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Frankfort who work in management occupations (17.21%), sales jobs (13.18%), and office and administrative support (10.18%).

 Also of interest is that Frankfort has more people living here who work in computers and math than 95% of the places in the US.